Study for a prestigious MA in Education by distance learning

 - What is Education?

-To ensure you get a balanced degree, option modules are placed in blocks:
+To ensure you get a balanced degree, optional modules are placed in blocks:

 - Education and Society.

-Each of your two option modules should come from a different option block.
+Each of your two optional modules should come from a different block.

 - What is Education?

-This module is taught online and is composed of a series of guided activities which will help you to learn about the theory and practice of research in a step-by-step way.
+MODE(S) of delivery Online MODULE DESCRIPTION This module is taught online and is composed of a series of guided activities which will help you to learn about the theory and practice of research in a step-by-step way.
 Students are able to bring their own research-related interests to the module which can be explored in preparation for your dissertation.
 Students first familiarise themselves with their co-students and identify areas of common interest and expertise, which they can explore further as they progress through the module.
-Individual and group activities enable students to examine some of the assumptions underlying different approaches to research, to identify a possible topic for a small-scale piece of research (such as that for a dissertation), and to consider what research design and which research methods might best meet their research-related needs.
-Guidance is provided on preparing the overarching research questions of a study, identifying which research designs and methods might best provide answers to those questions, exploring ethical issues, and structuring and preparing a research proposal for a small-scale study.
-Throughout the module, students are first invited to identify what they already know about research, to learn from key research texts and then to share their learning with their co-students.
+Individual and group activities enable students to examine some of the assumptions underlying different approaches to research, to identify a possible topic for a small-scale piece of research (such as that for a dissertation), CORE TEXT Colin Robson, (2011 – 3rd edition) Real World Research; London: Wiley

 - Dissertation - MA Education

-The dissertation is a key part of the MA in Education programme.
+MODULE DESCRIPTION The dissertation is a key part of the MA in Education programme.
 The dissertation is an independent enquiry, guided with the support of a personal tutor.
 The topic/area of research will be agreed between the student and person tutor.
 It is likely to include an element of empirical data collection or fieldwork.
 The online tuition will comprise five stages: a dissertation proposal; review of relevant literature; research methodology including design, methods and ethics; execution and analysis of fieldwork/research; examination and submission.
+ASSESSMENT This module is assessed by a combination of a 3-hour open book written examination and a 12,000-word written dissertation report.
+Each counts for 50% of the final grade.

 To ensure you get a balanced degree, optional modules are placed in blocks (see below):